bigben130/Cybersecurity-Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
-- **Load Balancers:** A load balancer can add additional layers of security to web VMs with minimal changes, it does protect against DDos attacks by distributing traffic evenly against the nominated VMs in the backend pool but it would also be possible to add additional security measures here such as authentication of user access via user name and password before further access or the deployment of a web application firewall (WAP) to protect applications from emerging threats.
+- **Load Balancers:** A load balancer can add additional layers of security to web VMs with minimal changes, it does protect against DDos attacks by distributing traffic evenly against the nominated VMs in the backend pool but it would also be possible to add additional security measures here such as authentication of user access via username and password before further access or the deployment of a web application firewall (WAP) to protect applications from emerging threats.
 - **Jump Box:** An advantage of using a secure computer jump box is that all admins must first connect to it before launching any administrative task or use it as an origination point to connect to other servers or untrusted environments.
 Having restricted administrative access in this way can make a network more secure, it can also simplify the execution of tasks across a network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.